Actual Tools

 • Nifty little addition for those who prefer such visual themes as Windows Classic or XP Blue/Green/Silver and use the multi-row view of Taskbar is the ability to stretch the Start button out to the full taskbar's height/width (depending on whether it is placed horizontally or vertically).
 This fixes the usability flaw of the Start button by eliminating the need to aim it precisely - when it is stretched out to the taskbar, you can quickly throw the mouse to that corner and click the left button being assured you will hit the Start button!

-Start button stretched out to the multi-row Taskbar
+Start button stretched out to a multi-row taskbar

-Figure 6.
-Start button stretched out to the multi-row Taskbar
+Figure 9.
+Start button stretched out to a multi-row taskbar

 • The final touch is the ability to make all taskbars transparent to view the background picture behind them!